-When the Pre-School is oversubscribed, priority for admission will be given to those living closest to the school as defined in criterion 4 of the primary phase admissions criteria below.
+When the Pre-School is oversubscribed, priority for admission will be given to children of staff who have been employed for over two years followed by those living closest to the school (as defined in criterion 4 of the primary phase admissions criteria below).

-Parents obtaining a place in the Pre-School should be aware that there is no automatic transfer to reception and they should apply for a place in the normal way if they want their child to enter reception.
-Parents must complete a common application form, and name the school as one of their preferences if they would like their child to be considered for admission to the school's reception class.
+Parents obtaining a place in the Pre-School should be aware that there is no automatic transfer to reception, and they should apply for a place in the normal way if they want their child to enter reception.
+Parents must complete a common application form and name the school as one of their preferences if they would like their child to be considered for admission to the school's reception class.